-THE RECKLESS BEAUTY OF FARMERS’ PRODUCTS
+THE RECKLESS BEAUTY OF FARMERS’ PRODUCTS AND COUNTRY ACCESSORIES

 The oil is sent to our partner, the incomparable Helen Lowe, who designs FARMERS’ unique formulae in her north Wales studio.
 Helen makes creams in small batches with fresh, natural ingredients and never animal testing.
 All FARMERS’ products with the exception of the balms, which contain honey, are vegan.